vitessio/website/content/en/docs/22.0/user-guides/schema-changes/ddl-strategy-flags.md

 - `--postpone-launch`: initiate a migration that remains `queued` and only launches per user command.
 See [postponed migrations](../postponed-migrations).

+- `--prefer-instant-ddl`: where possible, apply `ALGORITHM=INSTANT` to the migration.
+This is applicable to `ALTER TABLE` migrations with `vitess` strategy.
+Vitess pre-computes whether the migration is eligible for `INSTANT` DDL.
+The [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/innodb-online-ddl-operations.html) references an incomplete list of eligible changes.
+If applicable, vitess does not create a shadow table and the migration is not revertible.

 - `--retain-artifacts=<duration>`: set an explicit artifact retention for this migration.
 If nonzero, this value overrides the `vttablet --retain_online_ddl_tables` value.

 - `--singleton`: only allow a single pending migration to be submitted at a time.
 From the moment the migration is queued, and until either completion, failure or cancellation, no other new `--singleton` migration can be submitted.
 New requests will be rejected with error. `--singleton` works as a an exclusive lock for pending migrations.
 Note that this only affects migrations with `--singleton` flag.
 Migrations running without that flag are unaffected and unblocked.